-The Minister may approve or revoke fisheries plans, which may include:

-- (a-c) fisheries management objectives, strategies to achieve them, and performance criteria to measure achievement - (d) Conservation or fisheries services - (e) Contingency strategies to deal with foreseeable variations in circumstances.

-To date national fisheries plans have been approved for deepwater and highly migratory species, and for the Chatham Island paua fishery (PAU4).
+- 16. The Minister may approve or revoke fisheries plans, which may include: - (a-c) fisheries management objectives, strategies to achieve them, and performance criteria to measure achievement - (d) conservation or fisheries services - (e) contingency strategies to deal with foreseeable variations in circumstances. - 17.
+To date national fisheries plans have been approved only for deepwater, highly migratory species and paua. - 18.
+The Minister must take these plans into account when making decision on sustainability measures.